GregTechCEu/gtceu-modern-docs/docs/Modpacks/Ore-Generation/01-Customizing-Veins.md

 ??? example "Creating a new biome tag for your ore vein"
-    In case you want to limit your ore vein to multiple biomes that don't have a common tag yet, you need to add one first:
+    In case you want to limit your ore vein to multiple biomes that don't have a common tag yet, you can either specify all biomes manually, or you can create a biome tag:

     ```js title="server_scripts/biome_tags.js"
     ServerEvents.tags('biome', event => {